 - Secondary colors: the colors obtained by mixing two primary colors.
 Green, orange and purple are secondary colors.

-- Tone: a hue that is produced by adding gray pigment to a primary or secondary colored pigment.
+- Tone: a hue that is produced by adding gray pigment to a primary or secondary pigment.
 In practice, a paint color may be described as a soft or bright tone.
-Soft tones will have more gray, while bright tones will have less gray and be closer to the pure primary/secondary color.
+Soft tones have more gray.
+Bright tones are closer to the pure primary/secondary color.

 - Tint: a hue that is produced by adding white pigment to a primary or secondary colored pigment.
 Paint colors may be described as having a lighter or darker tint.
 Lighter tints have more white than darker tints.

 - Warm colors: hues of red, orange and yellow.
-Warm colors often invoke images of fire and feelings of both coziness and excitement.
+Warm colors invoke images of fire and feelings of coziness and excitement.

 - Cool colors: hues of blue, purple, and green.
-Cool colors often invoke images of water and nature, as well as feelings of calm and relaxation.
+Cool colors invoke images of water and nature as well as feelings of calm and relaxation.

 In interior design, colors are selected and described based on their mood.
 A color’s mood is how it makes the viewer feel.

-- Passive colors: color hues that create a calming effect and promote mental focus and relaxation.
-Blues, greens and purples are usually considered passive colors.
+- Passive colors: color hues that create a calming effect and promote focus and relaxation.
+Blues, greens and purples are passive colors.
 Generally, passive colors are cool and soft-toned colors.
-Passive colors are popular choices for bedrooms and can make small spaces seem more spacious.
+Passive colors are popular choices for bedrooms and make small spaces seem more spacious.

-- Active colors: color hues that create a stimulating effect and excite the mind.
-Reds, yellows and oranges are usually considered active colors.
-Active colors are often warm and bright toned colors.
+- Active colors: color hues stimulate and excite the mind.
+Reds, yellows and oranges are active colors.
+Active colors are warm and bright toned colors.
 Vibrant and eye-catching, active colors are popular choices for kitchens, offices and accent walls.

 - Neutral colors: color hues that do not comfortably fit within one of the primary or secondary color families.
 Neutral colors include black, white, brown, gray and cream.
-In interior design, many hues can be used as “neutrals” so long as they are less saturated (i.e. less vibrant) than the accompanying colors.
-For example, baby pink can act as a neutral when paired with vibrant, rich colors such as emerald, navy blue or scarlet.
+In interior design, many hues can be neutral as long as they are less vibrant than the accompanying colors.
+For example, baby pink can act as a neutral when paired with emerald, navy blue or scarlet.

 Here are some tips for choosing a color scheme:

 - Look at a color wheel to understand how color families work together.
-Colors next to each other on the wheel are called analogous.
-Colors directly across from each other on the wheel are called complementary.
+Analogous colors are next to each other on the wheel.
+Complementary colors are directly across from each other on the wheel.

-- For a monochromatic color scheme, select various hues that are all within the same color family.
+- For a monochromatic color scheme, select different hues within the same color family.
 Neutral colors are perfect for creating an elegant monochromatic color scheme.

-- For a bold room, try creating a color scheme using only primary color hues, also known as a triad color scheme.
+- For a bold room, try creating a color scheme using primary colors, also known as a triad color scheme.

-- Hues that all share the same tone will create a harmonious color scheme.
+- Hues that share the same tone create a harmonious color scheme.

-Once you have an idea of the hues you want, the next step in choosing a paint color is to decide on the finish you want.
-A paint’s finish, or sheen, refers to how much light the paint’s surface reflects.
-Paint that reflects a lot of light will appear shiny and make a room brighter, while paint that reflects very little light will appear smooth and flat and make a room feel cozier.
-When picking paint colors, you should also consider how the type of finish will affect your room.
+A paint’s finish, or sheen, refers to the amount of light a paint’s surface reflects.
+Paint that reflects a lot of light appears shiny and makes a room brighter.
+Paint that reflects very little light appears smooth and flat and makes a room feel cozier.

 Below are the types of paint finishes available:

 - Matte paint: also known as flat paint, absorbs most light and creates a smooth, almost chalk-like appearance.
-Matte finish paints are most commonly used for ceilings.
-When dry, matte paints may appear lighter than their swatch colors.
+Matte finish paints are commonly used for ceilings.
+When dry, matte paints appears lighter than their swatch colors.

-- Eggshell paint: has a low sheen with a soft, smooth finish reminiscent of a true eggshell.
-Eggshell paints tend to stay true to their swatch colors when dry.
+- Eggshell paint: has a low sheen with a soft, smooth finish like an eggshell.
+Eggshell paints stay true to their swatch colors when dry.

-- Satin paint: has a soft and pearl-like finish that makes it a very popular and versatile choice for interior walls.
-Like eggshell paint, a satin paint’s finish usually does not affect the paint color’s appearance.
+- Satin paint: has a soft and pearl-like finish.
+This is one of the most popular finishes for paint.
+Like eggshell paint, satin paint finish does not affect the paint color’s appearance.

 - Semi-gloss paint: has a shiny, sleek appearance that brightens a room by naturally reflecting light.
-On the wall, semi-gloss paints may appear darker than their swatch colors.
+On the wall, semi-gloss paints appears darker than the swatch color.

-- High-gloss paint: reflects the most amount of light of any paint finish, making it very shiny in appearance.
-Generally, high-gloss paint is used for accents such as doors, moulding and cabinets, rather than on walls.
-Like semi-gloss, a high-gloss finish can make colors seem darker than their swatch.
+- High-gloss paint: reflects the most amount of light of any paint finish.
+It is very shiny in appearance.
+Generally, high-gloss paint is used for accents such as doors, moulding and cabinets rather than on walls.
+Like semi-gloss, a high-gloss finish makes colors seem darker than their swatch.

-Tip: If your walls have slight imperfections, choose your color in an eggshell or matte paint, since these finishes can hide defects.
+Tip: If walls have slight imperfections, choose a color in an eggshell or matte paint.
+These finishes hide defects.

-Once you've narrowed your interior paint choices down, it's important to see how each potential color looks in your home in both natural light and indoor lighting.
+Once you've narrowed down your interior paint choices, test how each potential color looks in both natural light and indoor lighting.
 The easiest way to do this is to get sample cans and paint test strips of the colors.

-- Paint very large squares of the sample color directly on your wall.
-If you don’t want to paint swatches on your wall just yet, you can also paint onto poster board and hang it on the wall(s) you want to paint.
-Note that painting on the wall will give you the best idea of how the paint color and finish will look, while poster board’s texture may not give an accurate representation of the paint’s final appearance.
+- Paint large squares of the sample color directly on your wall.
+You can also paint onto poster board and hang it on the wall(s) you want to paint.
+This trick is the best way to see how paint will actually look in a room.

-- For the best color representation, paint at least two layers and/or start with a paint primer so that the previous wall color does not show through the test strip and affect the new color’s appearance.
+- For best color representation, paint at least two layers.
+Use paint primer so that the previous wall color does bleed through the test strip and affect the new color’s appearance.

-- Make sure your test strips are eye level and you can see them from a distance.
+- Paint test strips at eye level so that you can see them from a distance.

 Once you know how to choose paint colors for a room, the next step is to transition it seamlessly throughout the rest of your home.

 - When working with different colors for each room, a good rule of thumb is to use a darker or lighter color in adjacent rooms.
-For example, if your dining room is a light gray, then you could paint the adjacent living room a dark blue.
+For example, if your dining room is a light gray, then consider painting the adjacent living room a dark blue.

 - Choose a flow-through paint.
-Decide on a color that will be your main color throughout the home and use it as the wall color for your hallways, foyer and connector or main living space.
-This strategy works particularly well in open-concept homes.
+Decide on a main color to use in hallways, the foyer, connecting spaces and the main living area.
+This strategy works well in open floor plans.

-- Choosing colors that have the same temperature (i.e. are all warm colors or are all cool colors) will usually flow well.
+- Choose colors that have the same temperature (i.e. are all warm colors or are all cool colors) for nice flow.

-- Tie rooms together by incorporating accent decor of that matches the colors of other rooms.
+- Tie rooms together with accent colors that match the colors of other rooms.

-- Add drama with an accent or feature wall in a shade that is warmer or cooler than your main color.
+- Add drama with an accent or feature wall in a shade warmer or cooler than your main color.